 For a mains charger, I carry the Maplin Twin 2.1A Travel USB Power Supply.
 This comes with plugs for any country, and provides 2x 2.1A USB ports in a very lightweight package (68g, including the UK adapter).
 Despite the poor reviews on Maplin’s website, I’ve found this adapter to be excellent.

 In 2015 and 2016 I used the Portapow 7W folding solar panel (now discontinued).
 I have recently upgraded to the 11W model, which is a decent upgrade: more powerful, lighter at 310g, physically smaller, and with an extra USB port.
-I find a solar panel to be worth the weight in countries with reliable hot sunshine – I’d rather top up my power bank when I want rather than waiting for hours in town for a large power bank to charge.
+I find a solar panel to be worth the weight for long, remote trips in countries with reliable hot sunshine – I’d rather top up my power bank when I want rather than waiting for hours in town for a large power bank to charge.
 However, a solar panel is pretty much dead weight in the UK.

 The weight of my electronic gear has crept up since 2015, even as my overall pack weight has decreased, although the capabilities of my camera setup is worth the slight weight penalty.
 I aspire towards an ultralight load to enable me to carry more camera gear if I need it.
 Versatility is the name of the game – I can pick and choose items I need, tailored for the specific trip.
 Nothing on the list can really be said to be essential except for the headtorch and, arguably, the smartphone.